XxGabbie_KetaminexX's profile picture

 and its also in myspace that some of the very first online influencers, our scene queens and kings, come to life! jeffree star (i know, cant believe that fossil firstly became famous through myspace.) and audrey kitching gained their popularity through the platform and accumulated over THOUSANDS of people following them and keeping up with their blog posts weekly. its because of this crazy popularity that jeffree became an artist and performed multiple times with... tw blood on the dancefloor... during warped tours, which were gigantic in the scene. warped tours were the natural habitat of scenesters basically, since most myspace famous bands and artists would participate in the average warped tour of the 2000s.

 sigh... still on the topic of myspace, we should also talk about how harmful myspace culture was at the time. scene kids LOVED offensive humor and being as trashy as a human being could possibly be. since they werent the butt of the joke (considering the bullying scene people would suffer in a historical pov), that meant TO THEM they could say basically anything out there. edgy behavior, gestures and phrases were super common and encouraged in the scene, and a literal example of that is the fact jeffree star literally had a site called LIPSTICK NOTZEE BRO.
-WHAT.
+WHAT. anyway, we ALSO had the perfection groups, where youd only be accepted if you and how you portrayed your life online looked absolutely perfect. even your FRIENDS HAD TO BE PRETTY, or else you wouldn't be accepted; oh and the group admins would be sure to point out every single flaw of yours and the reasons why you weren't accepted. if you managed to enter into one of those groups, then you knew you were actually THE SHIT.

-besides the very horrible humor, we also had the normalization of self-harming issues and eating disorders in the scene. a lot of scene queens of the time would glorify cutting and starving themselves as part of their aesthetic, and im sure you already have a clue of how harmful that was. not only that, but also considering scenes culture of raving and partying, it brought a lot of underage people into spaces they shouldnt be in. an incredibly sad example of this happening was jessi slaughter's, now going by damien leonhardt, case of extreme cyberbullying after meeting dahvie vanity in person (aka one of the most disgusting men on earth and blood on the dancefloors vocalist).
+besides the very horrible humor and perfection groups, we also had the normalization of self-harming issues and eating disorders in the scene. a lot of scene queens of the time would glorify cutting and starving themselves as part of their aesthetic, and im sure you already have a clue of how harmful that was. not only that, but also considering scenes culture of raving and partying, it brought a lot of underage people into spaces they shouldnt be in. an incredibly sad example of this happening was jessi slaughter's, now going by damien leonhardt, case of extreme cyberbullying after meeting dahvie vanity in person (aka one of the most disgusting men on earth and blood on the dancefloors vocalist).

 sadly, myspace would shut down in 2012 after the rise of facebook, security issues and the lack of updates in the platform. rip, we all miss you dearly </3.